Man vs. Machine: Our typists take on Speech Recognition Software

 Unfortunately, not quite yet.

-Keep reading to learn about the history of speech recognition, it’s limitations and be a part of the first ever Pacific Transcription NZ Type-Battle between man and machine…
+Keep reading to learn about the history of speech recognition, and its limitations and be a part of the first-ever Pacific Transcription NZ Type-Battle between man and machine…

 The History of Speech Recognition